Featured Treatment Areas

 Symptoms include fever, joint pain, swelling, redness, and warmth.

-Quick treatment with antibiotics is needed to halt the risk of joint damage.
+Quick treatment with antibiotics for bacterial septic arthritis is needed to halt the risk of joint damage.

 Other treatments include medicines for pain and fever, drainage of the joint, physical therapy, and a splint.